Stoichiometry is the calculation of the quantities of reactants and products involved in a chemical reaction.

-It comes into picture when reaction involves two or more reactants.
-For solving any such reaction, first step is to calculate L.R.
+It comes into the picture when a reaction involves two or more reactants.
+For solving any such reaction, the first step is to calculate L.R.

-(b) By calculating amount of any one product obtained taking each reactant one by one irrespective of other reactants.
-The one giving least product is limiting reagent.
+(b) By calculating the amount of any one product taking each reactant one by one irrespective of other reactants.
+The one giving the least product is limiting reagent.

-(c) Divide given moles of each reactant by their stoichiometric coefficient, the one with least ratio is limiting reagent.
-[Useful when the number of reactants are more than two.]
+(c) Divide given moles of each reactant by their stoichiometric coefficient, the one with the least ratio is the limiting reagent.
+[Useful when the number of reactants are more than two or two.

 The actual amount of any limiting reagent consumed in such incomplete reactions is given by:

 % yield × given moles of limiting reagent [For reversible reactions].

 Example 1.
 A compound which contains one atom of X and two atoms of Y for each three atoms of Z is made by mixing 5 gm of X, 1.15 × 1023 atoms of Y and 0.03 mole of Z atoms.
 Given that only 4.40 gm of compound results.
 Calculate the atomic weight of Y if atomic weight of X and Z are 60 and 80 respectively.

 Solution.
 Moles of x = 5/60 = 1/12 = 0.083

 wt of xy2z3 = 4.4 gm = moles × molecular wt.

 Moles of xy2z3 = 1/3 × 0.03 = 0.01